propeldata/propel-nextjs-starter-app/README.md

-# Propel Demo Dashboard - NextJS & React
+# Propel NextJS Started App

 This demo app uses Propel to display simple dashboards for your dataset.